-Both New Rockford-Sheyenne Public schools, whose district has approximately 350 students, and West Fargo Public Schools, with more than 10,000 students, were ready to network, share what they’ve learned and to learn in turn.
+West Fargo Public Schools, with more than 10,000 students, was ready to network, share what they’ve learned and to learn in turn.

 Each came from a distinct community with unique questions, challenges and experiences to share, but they all have one thing in common: a passion for personalized learning, and a recognition that powerful teaching and learning comes from tapping into the excitement and energy that teachers bring to the classroom every day to create learning opportunities that provide every student the opportunity to feel excited, too.

 Personalized learning is rooted in the belief that all children can learn, should be challenged to take ownership of their learning as individuals and empowered with the academic knowledge and social-emotional skills they need for the future.

 Now, almost a year later, they’re ready to put what they’ve learned within the last year into practice.

 “This work is about supporting schools and districts in doing school differently,” says Ann Ellefson, director of academic support with the North Dakota Department of Public Instruction.
 “We want our students to be choice-ready, whatever those choices may be.”

 “We want our students to be choice-ready, whatever those choices may be.”

 “We believe that North Dakota is a national exemplar for how states and districts can work together to transform education for every learner,” said KnowledgeWorks CEO Chuck Ambrose.
 “We are proud to partner with them in this journey.”